Moldova women's national under-19 football team

 The Moldova women's national under-19 football team represents Moldova in international football at this age level and is controlled by the Moldovan Football Federation, the governing body for football in Moldova.
 The team is considered to be the feeder team for the senior Moldovan women's national football team.
 The team competes to qualify for the UEFA Women's Under-19 Championship held every year.
-Since the establishment of the Moldovan women's under-19 team, the under-19 side has never reached a final tournament of the UEFA Women's Under-19 Championship, but has produced many players, who have become regular internationals for the senior side.
-Players born on or after 1 January 2004 are eligible for the 2023 UEFA Women's Under-19 Championship qualification.
+Since the establishment of the Moldovan women's under-19 team, the under-19 side has never reached a final tournament of the UEFA Women's Under-19 Championship but has produced many players who have become regular internationals for the senior side.
+Players born on or after 1 January 2007 are eligible for the 2026 UEFA Women's Under-19 Championship qualification.
 They are currently coached by Alexandra Bocancea.

 Competition history

+Starting with qualification for the 2002 tournament, the competition was renamed from Under-18 Championship to Under-19 Championship, but the eligibility rules did not change.